cassini1010/documentations/docs/Python/Python_Interview_Questions.md

 ### What are mutable and immutable data types?

-Mutable objects value can be changed without changing their `id`.
-List, dict, set are the examples.
+The value of mutable objects can be changed without changing their `id`.
+Lists, dicts, and sets are examples.

-Immutable objects value cannot be changed after its creation.
-Any modification resullts in a new object with new `id` . int, float, str, tuple
+The value of immutable objects cannot be changed after creation.
+Any modification results in a new object with a new `id`.
+Examples include int, float, str, and tuple.

 ### == and is

-`==` compares the value of two objcets, while `is` compares the `id`` of two objects.
+`==` compares the value of two objects, while `is` compares the `id` of two objects.

 ### Decorator